mercadopago/devsite-docs/guides/plugins/magento-two/payment-configuration.en.md

 Then click "Save Config" to save your preferences.

-## Configure the Custom Checkout - Payment Methods OFF
+## Configure the Custom Checkout for offline payment methods

-The configuration of this payment method will offer the buyer the option to make payments with offline payment methods (Ticket and ATM) available in their country.
+The configuration of this payment method will offer the buyer the option to make payments with offline payment methods available in the country the store was configured.

 Here are the details of the different options that you will find to configure your Custom Checkout: